newellbrandon/kastendevhub.github.io/_posts/2024-05-28-edb-and-kasten.markdown

 ## Solution

-In it's regular run EDB manage the postgres cluster and make sure one instance is primary (read-write) and 2 replicas (read-only) are available in case of failure to do the failover.
+In it's regular run EDB manages the postgres cluster ensuring there is always one primary (read-write) and 2 replicas (read-only) to handle failover scenarios.

 ![regular run](/images/posts/2024-05-28-edb-and-kasten/regular-run.png)

-When Kasten launch the backup it call the command to "Fence" one of the replica.
+When Kasten launch the backup it calls the command to "Fence" one of the replica.
 It means that the primary instance is not affected and all the transactions can continue on the primary.
 Customer won't notice any downtime or performance drop because of the backup !

 ![Before snapshot](/images/posts/2024-05-28-edb-and-kasten/before-snapshot.png)

-When an intance is "Fenced" then it is garanteed to be consistent, which means that all transaction has been properly commited before the fence command return so now Kasten is 100% sure to take a fully consistent snapshot of the database.
+When an instance is "fenced" , EDB guarantees consistency by committing all transactions to the database.
+This ensures that the backups taken by Kasten is a full consistent snapshot of the database.

-When the snapshot of the "Fenced" instance is over then Kasten will "Unfence" it and the instance will catch up with the last transactions that he eventually missed during the fencing.
+When the snapshot of the "fenced" instance is complete, Kasten will "unfence" and the replica catches up with the last transaction that was missed during the fencing.

 ![After snapshot](/images/posts/2024-05-28-edb-and-kasten/after-snapshot.png)

-Now when it comes to restore, Kasten will only restore the PVC that was fenced and the operator will promote this instance primary and recreate from it two replicas.
+During restore, Kasten restores the PVC that was fenced, and when complete the operator promotes it as a primary instance.
+Two read replicas are then created from the primary.

 ![At restore](/images/posts/2024-05-28-edb-and-kasten/at-restore.png)